Gwrych Castle: Closure and decline

-Rescue of the castle and estate
+Partial recovery

-On 13 June 2018, Gwrych Castle and its estate was sold to Gwrych Castle Preservation Trust, a registered charity, enabled by a grant from the National Heritage Memorial Fund.
+In 2018 Gwrych Castle and its estate was sold to Gwrych Castle Preservation Trust, a registered charity, enabled by a grant from the National Heritage Memorial Fund.
+Some of the estate is leased to Natural Resources Wales for a 999-year term.

 The aims of the Gwrych Castle Preservation Trust are: 'to preserve for the benefit of the people of north Wales and of the nation, the historical, architectural and constructional heritage that may exist in and around Gwrych Castle, Abergele, North Wales in buildings (including any building as defined in Section 336 of the Town & Planning Act 1990) of particular beauty or historical, architectural or constructional interest.'
-Further aims were also explained in a Welsh article setting out their hopes to promote Welsh-based crafters, artists, musicians, and other creative avenues; "It's clear which path we want to follow - one that supports Welsh culture."
+Further aims were also explained in a Welsh-language article setting out their hopes to promote Welsh-based crafters, artists, musicians, and other creative avenues; "It's clear which path we want to follow - one that supports Welsh culture."

 The castle is open to visitors seven days per week from 10am to 5pm for a fee.
-The attraction does warn that "The main building itself remains a ruin" and cannot be accessed, but adds that "a few rooms and outbuildings" can be visited.

-Due to the high cost of repairs and restoring lost content, the trust relies on volunteers or/and philanthropists who can contribute their time, experiences, knowledge and skills.
+The main building remains a ruin and cannot be accessed, but a small number of rooms, some outbuildings, and the castle grounds can be visited.
+Due to the high cost of repairs and restoring lost content, the trust relies on volunteers or/and philanthropists who contribute their time, experiences, knowledge and skills.

-In August 2020 it was rumoured that ITV had chosen the castle for the filming of the 20th series of I'm a Celebrity...Get Me Out of Here! after the COVID-19 pandemic meant that the usual Australian location was no longer usable.
-This was confirmed on 27 August after Gwrych publicly confirmed this on their social media sites.
-Giovanna Fletcher was crowned the first-ever Queen of the Castle at the end of the series.

-Due to the ongoing COVID-19 pandemic and restrictions on filming in Australia, in August 2021 ITV confirmed that I'm a Celebrity...Get Me Out of Here! would be returning to Gwrych for the second time, ensuring that further funds would help restore the castle.

-Views

 From the castle the views are far reaching; the Irish Sea to the north, the Little Orme and Great Ormes near Llandudno to the west, to the east the hill where Castell Cawr is located, Rhyl and Prestatyn, and on good days Liverpool.